-3. Program Funding:
+- 3. Program Funding: - a.

-a.
 Identify how Town funds, specifically, will be used (i.e., funds will provide "X" amount of units of service.)

 Town funds will be used to cover our fixed operating costs before any of our entertainment and event costs.
-These are the non-negotiable, bare-bones costs of running the market: manager stipends; insurance; the town's park use fee; farmers market membership fee; website and domain name costs; EBT equipment processing fees; basic administration costs; and supplies such as signs.
+These are the non-negotiable, bare-bones costs of running the market: manager stipends; insurance; the town's park use fee; farmers market membership fee; website and domain name costs; basic administration costs; and supplies such as signs, masks and hand sanitizer.
 We've cut everything we possibly can from these.
 Vendor fees cover most of these costs, but \$1,500 is the approximate amount that we are often short.
 Often, we are short a greater amount and must make up the difference through fundraising.

-In addition, we hope to use town funds to ensure we can provide at minimum a \$15/hour stipend for our managers.
+In addition, we hope to use town funds to ensure we can provide a \$15/hour liveable wage for our managers.
 Our main source of funding - vendor fees - is somewhat variable, and this support would help us retain skilled, driven individuals even in a challenging season.
-A market cannot happen without a manager.
 Our managers are the face of the market, and by extension, of Richmond, to both attendees and vendors.